EDDiscovery/BaseUtilities/README.md

 * BaseUtilities - requiring package Newtonsoft.json
 * Audio (for audio control) - requiring package CSCore, project BaseUtilities (relative ref)
 * DirectInput (for joystick/keyboard control) - requiring package SharpDX, project BaseUtilities (relative ref)
+* OpenTK (Utilities for 3G) - require package OpenTK, OpenTK.GLControl, project BaseUtilities (relative ref)

+* Tests - harness for NUnit tests, require package Nfluent and NUnit, and the projects its testing (relative ref)

 Check this out and you can use the test harness via the visual studio test explorer.
 The harness is not extensive.
-It requires NUnit to function.

 The vsproj has had its Packages/HintPath manually changed to use $(SolutionDir) as the base folder.